-Fayette County Water System, rating of Aa2 - the Water System received a rating that is very strong and it slightly exceeds the US water systems median rating of Aa3.
-The key factors include a prosperous service area, a negligible debt profile, and robust liquidity.
+Fayette County Water's credit position is very strong, and its Aa2 rating slightly exceeds the US water systems median of Aa3.
+The key credit factors include a prosperous service area, a negligible debt profile, and robust liquidity.
+Further considerations for the rating include a satisfactory debt service coverage, but a modestly sized system size.